ckling/promoss/readme.md

 This command can be used for the meta.txt given above.
 It would create 1000 geographical clusters based on the latitude and longitude.
 Then it would parse each UNIX timestamp to create 1000 clusters on the timeline, 100 clusters on the yearly, 10 clusters on the monthly, 20 clusters on the weekly and 10 clusters on the daily cycle (based on simple binning).
 Then the third metadata variable would be interpreted as an ordinal variable, meaning that each different value is an own cluster which is smoothed with the previous and next cluster (if existent).

 ### Optional parameters:
 * T			Integer.
-Number of truncated topics
+Number of truncated topics.
+Default: 100
 * RUNS			Integer.
 Number of iterations the sampler will run.
 Default: 200
 * SAVE_STEP		Integer.
 Number of iterations after which the learned paramters are saved.
 Default: 10
 * TRAINING_SHARE		Double.
 Gives the share of documents which are used for training (0 to 1).
 Default: 1
 * BATCHSIZE		Integer.
 Batch size for topic estimation.
 Default: 128
 * BATCHSIZE_GROUPS	Integer.
 Batch size for group-specific parameter estimation.
 Default: BATCHSIZE
 * BURNIN			Integer.
 Number of iterations till the topics are updated.
-Default: 200
+Default: 0
 * BURNIN_DOCUMENTS	Integer.
 Gives the number of sampling iterations where the group-specific parameters are not updated yet.
 Default: 0
 * INIT_RAND		Double.
 Topic-word counts are initiatlised as INIT_RAND * RANDOM().
 Default: 0
 * SAMPLE_ALPHA		Integer.
 Every SAMPLE_ALPHAth document is used to estimate alpha_1.
 Default: 1